The Bankrate promise

-If a stock price increases too much, the price can become a deterrent to new investors who may not be able to afford a share (though fractional shares make this less of an issue).
+If a stock price increases too much, the price can become a deterrent to new investors who may not be able to afford a share, though brokers offering fractional shares make this less of an issue.
 So, the split helps make the shares more affordable for more investors and may help to increase the stock’s liquidity.

 A lower share price also makes it easier for mutual funds and ETFs to own the stock and manage their daily inflows and outflows.
 Stocks that have high share prices can be difficult to manage for funds, which want to maintain certain weightings within their portfolios.

 These are some of the companies that have announced plans to split their stocks in 2024:

 Mathematically, stock splits don’t mean much to stockholders, but they may signal a subtle positive confidence from management in the continued rise of the stock.
 Ultimately, investors should focus their attention on the performance of the business and its future prospects.

 Note: Bankrate’s Brian Baker contributed to an update of this story.